-Melbourne Water has complied with this condition for the period 1 July 2014 to 30 June 2015, transferring a total of 6 ML into the pipeline over this period.
+Melbourne Water has complied with this condition for the period 1 July 2015 to 30 June 2016.
+Melbourne Water records indicate that 7 ML was transferred into the pipeline over this period.

-This water was released from Yarra Valley Water's Allocation Bank Account from Lake Eildon containing water sourced from Goulburn-Murray Water Connections Stage 1 savings as detailed in the independent audit report that MW provided to DoE last year.
+This water was ordered from Yarra Valley Water's Allocation Bank Account from Lake Eildon containing water sourced from Goulburn-Murray Water Connections Stage 1 savings as detailed in the independent audit report that MW provided to DoE last year.